News

 Maake Magazine interviews Nicole Seisler about A-B Projects

-Can you talk a bit about the ceramics scene in Los Angeles right now?
-How has it changed since the gallery had its first show in 2015?
 “There is an incredibly rich legacy of ceramics in Los Angeles but it has been historically dominated by men.
 More recently there is increased visibility and influence of women across the field, from exhibiting artists and university faculty members to arts writers and gallery owners….”

-A-B Projects launches successful Kickstarter campagin!
+A-B Projects launches successful Kickstarter campaign!

 In 2018 the gallery moved from Claremont, CA to Downtown Los Angeles.
 We exceeded our Kickstarter campaign goal by $4000, raising enough funds to build out the new space and support its future programming.